MarconyxD/product-correlation/README.md

 import pandas as pd
 ```

 To import a file in .xlsx format we use Pandas ExcelFile() function.
 If you want to use another one, replace the existing one with the desired one.
 The imported file is saved in the xls variable.
-Note:
+Note: as already said, Colab deletes attached files after a while, so remember to add the dataset.

 ```
 xls = pd.ExcelFile('SupremEats_2011.xlsx')